rmongeca/udacity-dataengineer-project/README.md

 analyzing the streams; and finally **Games** which hold information about the streamed game, title, release and ratings.

-For this project, we choose to use a *PostgresSQL* DB due to its simplicity and easy implemention.
-If the project were to scale up, say the data was increased by 100x, we would need to use a more robust DB suited for this amounts of data, such as AWS's Redshift.
-This migration to a cloud based Infrastructure as a Service (IaaS) approach, would also deal with the case where more people needed to access our DW at the same time.

-Due to the simplicty of our ETL and setup, we do not feel the need for any type of process orchestration.
-However, if the data from Twitch streams arrived each day and needed to be loaded into the DW, we would need to setup an orchestration system such as Airflow, to schedule a daily DAG calling our ETL scripts.

 ## Data quality checks